joromarthon/github-slideshow/_posts/0000-01-02-joromarthon.md

---
-layout: slide
-title: "Welcome to our second slide!"
+"Welcome to our second slide!"
 ---
-Your text
 I am a God BWAHAHAHAHAHA!
-my text

 you blockhead!